 Huda was a brand that I went from hearing nothing about, to hearing everything about within the space of about three weeks.
 So far I’ve managed to keep restrained from the brand but I did have a growing wishlist of items to try.
-My best blog girls, Lora, Soph and Molly treated me to a palette and a liquid lip from Huda’s range for my birthday and I’ve been giving the palette a really good whirl over the last week or so.
+My best blog girls, Lora, Soph and Molly treated me to the Huda Mauve Obsessions palette and a liquid lip from Huda’s range for my birthday and I’ve been giving the palette a really good whirl over the last week or so.

 My gals knew that I had my eye on one of these Obsessions palettes, and without me telling them they actually picked the one I had my eye on the most.
-The Mauve one.
+Huda Mauve Obsessions.
 This one is the least neutral out of the lot, but still very wearable.
 These palettes are small and perfect for travel, when you see them online you know they’re small, yet when you see them in person everyone is surprised at just how small they are.

 The surprise I think comes from when you lift the lid on the palette you see that there is not a lot of wasted space at all.
 The size of this is similar to the MAC times nine palettes, but you get a lot more product for your money packed into one travel friendly sized package.
 This is cardboard and lightweight.
 I have a feeling that over time it’s not going to age well, especially if it gets frequently chucked into a makeup bag if you’re a jetsetter as it doesn’t feel quite robust.

 These are priced at £25 each, which is at the top end for a palette of this size – anything more and they would be too expensive.
 Now I know some people have a problem with this palettes price due to the fact it’s made in China, and I kinda agree it’s a lot – but providing the quality is there I don’t really mind.